Andean Volcanic Belt: Southern Volcanic Zone

 In Central Southern Volcanic Zone and Southern Southern Volcanic Zone, magma ascent occur primarily by the Liquiñe-Ofqui Fault.

 The Principal Cordillera of Andes (east Santiago) rose in late Cenozoic and became extensively glaciated about one million years ago.
 This meant lavas from NSVZ volcanoes begun to be channeled along a network of glacial valleys ever since.
 The Maipo caldera exploded about 450 thousand years ago, leaving behind copious amounts of ash and ignimbrite rock that can be observed today both in Chile and Argentina.

 During the Pliocene, the SVZ south of 38°S consisted of a broad volcanic arc.
 The area with volcanic activity 1 to 2 million years ago between 39°S-42°S was up to 300 km wide (if back-arc volcanism is included).
-A reduction in the convergence rate of the Nazca and the South American Plate from 9 cm per year to 7.9 cm per year 2–3 million years ago contributed to a narrowing of the southern SVZ that occurred possibly 1.6 million years ago.
+A reduction in the convergence rate of the Nazca and the South American plate from 9 cm per year to 7.9 cm per year 2–3 million years ago contributed to a narrowing of the southern SVZ that occurred possibly 1.6 million years ago.
 The southern part of the SVZ retained vigorous activity only in the west, especially around the Liquiñe-Ofqui Fault Zone, while eastern volcanoes such as Tronador and Cerro Pantoja became extinct.

 The magmas of modern (Holocene) volcanoes in the Transitional Southern Volcanic Zone are derived from heterogenous sources in the Earth's mantle.
 Many lesser parts of melts are derived from subducted oceanic crust and subducted sediments.
-Towards the east, in the backarc region, the degree of melting in the mantle that gave origin to volcanism is less as are the subducted crust influences.
+Towards the east, in the backarc region, the degree of melting in the mantle that originated volcanism is less than that of the subducted crust influences.

 Several volcanoes of the SVZ are being monitored by the Southern Andean Volcano Observatory (OVDAS) based in Temuco.
-The volcanoes monitored have varied over time but some like Villarrica and Llaima are monitored constantly.
+The volcanoes monitored have varied over time, but some, like Villarrica and Llaima, are monitored constantly.
 In recent years, there have been major eruptions at Chaitén (2008–2010), Cordón Caulle (2011) and Calbuco (2015).

 Austral Volcanic Zone

 The Austral Volcanic Zone (AVZ) is a volcanic arc in the Andes of southwestern South America.
 It is one of the four volcanic zones of the Andes.
 The AVZ extends south of the Patagonian Volcanic Gap to Tierra del Fuego archipelago, a distance of well over 600 mi (1,000 km).
-The arc has formed due to subduction of the Antarctic Plate under the South American Plate.
+The arc has formed due to subduction of the Antarctic plate under the South American plate.
 Eruption products consist chiefly of alkaline basalt and basanite.
 Volcanism in the Austral Volcanic Zone is less vigorous than in the Southern Volcanic Zone.
 Recorded eruptions are rare due to the area being unexplored well into the 19th century; the cloudy weather of its western coast might also have prevented sightings of eruptions.
 The Austral Volcanic Zone hosts both glaciated stratovolcanoes as well as subglacial volcanoes under the Southern Patagonian Ice Field.